-Federated Church.
+On March 23, 1952, Dana L. Haskin and Eleanor Geraldine Farr were married in the Waitsfield Federated Church.
 Dana left three months later for Okinawa, joining the 307th Bomb Wing as a left gunner in a B-29, flying missions over the Korean peninsula and earning an air medal.
-He remained in the Air Force until 1953, when he returned to join his wife in Waitsfield.
+After his discharge in 1953, he returned to Waitsfield.
 His job?
 With the phone company, naturally.

 He started attending the University of Vermont on the GI Bill, working part-time at WFT between 1954 and 1956.
-During that same period Eleanor brought in some extra income by teaching music in the rural schools of Moretown,

-Duxbury, Fayston, and Waitsfield.
+During that same period Eleanor brought in some extra income by teaching music in the rural schools of Moretown, Duxbury, Fayston, and Waitsfield.